r1y4h/react-demo/README.md

 3. Open terminal/console
 4. Run "yarn install"
 5. Then "yarn start"
+6. Open a chrome and navigate to http://localhost:3000/

 Note: you must have yarn installed locally.
 Nodejs version used in this project is v10.15.2